hacker-hai-bhai-hacker-Nirmal/new-website/APPWRITE_SETUP.md

 4. **"Database not found"**
    - Run the setup script: `node scripts/setup-appwrite.js`
-   - Or create database manually in Appwrite dashboard
+   - Or create database manually in Appwrite dashboard with ID `main-db`

 ### Debug Mode